adaneshp/Machine-Learning-for-IoT-Devices/Project 2/README.md

 # Project 2
+- This code was developed in May, 2022.

 In this project, we aim to design, train, and deploy a model that is able to detect a specific object seen in the Arduino camera (we have chosen motorbike as the target object).
 This model should run in real-time on Pico4ML board.
 As an starting point, we have used the Arduino program for person detection and replaced our Tensorflow model in it.
 The aim of this project is to learn the challenges and constrains of real-world deployment.